gvwilson/thirdbit/fiction/maddy-roo/index.md

 The lenses on the front of its head rotated a quarter turn and then back as if it was blinking.
 "Please maintain a firm grip on the object you are holding.
-It appears to be heavy.
+It appears to be heavy."
-You could inadvertently injure yourself."

-Gumption glanced at Maddy with a bewildered expression on his face.
-The moment his head turned
-the bot surged to its feet and plucked the rock from his paws.
+As Gumption glanced at Maddy with a bewildered expression on his face, the bot surged to its feet and plucked the rock from his paws.
 "It is safer to carry heavy objects in this fashion," it told the young goat, holding the rock in front of its midsection.